Accelerating the Circular Economy in Ontario’s Film and Television Industry

 Ontario Green Screen

-The two-year plan lays out specific, measurable, and timely goals for reducing greenhouse gas (GHG) emissions and waste in Ontario’s film and television industry, and is based on four key pillars:
+The four-year plan lays out specific, measurable, and timely goals for reducing greenhouse gas (GHG) emissions and waste in Ontario’s film and television industry, and is based on four key pillars:

-1. Develop an engaged, diverse and inclusive community that advances and enables sustainable production practices.
+1. Strengthen Partnerships: Foster an engaged, diverse, inclusive, and collaborative community that advances and enables sustainable production practices

-3. Deliver resources, tools and initiatives to empower the industry to carry out sustainable implementation strategies and protocols that will help reduce GHG emissions on sets across Ontario.
+3. Support Best Practice Implementation: Deliver resources, tools, and initiatives to empower individuals to incorporate sustainable strategies and protocols that will help reduce the negative environmental impacts of film production across Ontario

-4. Create a framework to effectively measure and report on environmental impacts and industry-wide progress.
+4. Measure Impact: Create a framework to effectively measure and report on environmental impacts and industry-wide progress

 Within these four strategic pillars include several specific goals: